pauljonescodes/Rutgers-University-Notes/Computer Science/Systems Programming.md

 -   How to create:

         gcc -Wall -fPIC -c *.c
-        gcc -shared -Wl, -sonae, libctrst.so.1 -o libctest.so.1.0 *.o
+        gcc -shared -Wl, -shared, libctrst.so.1 -o libctest.so.1.0 *.o

--   Cascade the linkageL

-        ln -sf /opt/lib/libctest.so.1.0 /opt/lib/libtest.so.1
-        ln -sf /opt/lib/libctest.so.1.0 /opt/lib/libtest.so

 `-fPIC`
 :   Compiler directive to output position independent code, a